This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 Serving

-I love to pair this dish with something high-protein like this gochujang tofu, smoky tofu, or this hearty sweet potato arugula salad.
+I love to pair this gochujang pasta with something high-protein like gochujang tofu, smoky tofu, or these Italian-style tofu meatballs.

 📖 Recipe